 All our day and boarding pupils from the age of thirteen and up are able to experience the full range of CCF activities.
 This enables informed decisions to be made before moving onto the Royal Navy, or Army CCF sections for their last years at school.

-If you think Downside School sounds like the military boarding school for you and your family, please visit our website or contact us today and we can arrange a trial night, open day visit, or taster day to help you with your decision.
+If you think Downside School sounds like the Forces boarding school for you and your family, please visit our website or contact us today and we can arrange a trial night, open day visit, or taster day to help you with your decision.